clhenrick/web_101_lessons/day_02/web_day_02.md

 Bootcamp Web Class Day Two: HTML
 ========
 ## intro:
+- go over character encoding article (reading assingment from last night) and why this is important.

+- go over HTML & CSS book intro and chapter 1 (briefly)

+- have students mention one site they like from the home work and say why.
+5 minutes each.

+- demo Web Inspector in Dev Tools; re-style and break websites, hack Flickr and Instagram photos.

-- webpages are sort of like electronic or digital versions of documents.
+- state how webpages are sort of like electronic or digital versions of documents.
   - EG: a newspaper like the NY Times.
 Same content in print and web, but in different form.

 - explain how HTML is like our outline or skeleton of our webpages.
 It gives them structure.
   - Just a bunch of boxes or containers.
 Later we will get more into something called the “box model” which describes the properties of these boxes.